Gloves - to prevent cuts and finger prints on Unfinished tiles.

 Screwdriver 2-1/2-inch screws

 Circular saw Hole saw

-1. Climb up on a ladder and place a stud finder flat against the ceiling.
+1. Put on a pair of gloves.
+Without gloves, you take the chance of having black oily finger prints on Unfinished tiles and obtaining cuts.
+Climb up on a ladder and place a stud finder flat against the ceiling.
 Turn the stud finder on and move it until it lights up to indicate the location if a ceiling joist beam.
 Mark the location with a pencil.
 Continue until you have marked all of the ceiling joists.